roman-la/kickbase-analysis/README.md

 npm start
 ```

-## Contact
+## Contribute

-Feel free to contact me on discord (r0man51) or open an issue if you have any questions.
+Feel free to contribute to this repository.
+You can also contact me on discord (r0man51) or open an issue if you have any questions.